ChristopherChudzicki/edX-FormulaResponse_Analyzer/README.md

 Then:

 1. Place the `problem_checks_augmented.csv` in the Formularesponse_Analyzer folder.
-2. Edit "Run Stuf" portion of `FormulaResponse_Analyzer.py` as necessary.
+2. Edit "Run Stuff" portion of `FormulaResponse_Analyzer.py` as necessary.
 You'll probably need to specify:
     * `problem_checks_augmented_filename`
     * `problem_id_front`